 only one in ten thousand.
 Jesus said the same in the parable of the sower, who

-seed fell on good soil.
+of the animals that lived in it and by it.
 Not every seed that the word of God sows will grow to

 bear fruit, yet the word of God itself will never perish.
 It is not the fault